Reactions to the 2023 Israeli judicial reform: Academics

+Practitioners

 Israel Bar Association president Avi Himi has called on all Israelis to fight against the proposed reforms, saying "I expect all of them to understand that this war is the most important we've had in the country's 75 years of existence, and therefore I call on all of them to join."

-198 senior faculty members at law schools in Israel issued a statement saying "We [...] strongly oppose the regime change that the Israeli government is promoting under the guise of 'legal reforms'.
-These far-reaching constitutional changes include providing the government with absolute control over the appointment of the judiciary; near complete elimination of judicial review; dissolution of civil-servant ministerial legal counsels as gatekeepers; and undermining the freedom of the press.
-In aggregation, these proposals suffocate the independence of the judiciary, dissolve the separation of powers between the branches of governments, and eliminate the rule of law.
-No recognized democratic country in the world operates under such conditions.
-The combination of the proposed changes is alarming and dangerous.
-It will bring far-reaching infringements of human rights, and strip Israel's system of government of fundamental features of its structure as a democracy."

 17 top law firms in Israel published a joint statement against the reforms, warning against "harming the resilience and independence of the justice system and the system of checks and balances at the basis of the democratic regime we are so proud of, alongside the State of Israel being a Jewish state."

-Prof. Yifat Bitton said of the reform that "the [legal] protections for women were created over the years by the High Court of Justice... this reform uniquely touches on our lives as women, especially when the ability to appeal to the HCJ on decisions... will grow narrower."
+On 23 July the Israel Bar Association approved a tentative decision to appeal to the HCJ if legislation abolishing the reasonableness cause is passed.
+According to the association, abolishing the cause "would harm every public system in the State of Israel, and first and foremost the judicial, healthcare, education, and higher education systems."